 16) Unique Clothing

-Unique clothing choices might be another subtle sign that a guy is pretending to be straight.
-He may wear outfits that have certain LGBTQ+ symbols, colors, or patterns, even if he doesn’t openly identify as a member of the community.
-For example, he might frequently wear clothing with rainbow patterns or accessorize with items that incorporate the colors of the LGBTQ+ pride flag, but he insists that he’s simply drawn to the design or aesthetics rather than making a statement about his sexuality.
+Unique clothing choices might be another subtle sign that a guy pretends to be straight.
+He may wear outfits that have certain LGBTQI+ symbols, colors, or patterns, even if he doesn't openly identify as a member of the community.
+For example, he might frequently wear clothing with rainbow patterns or accessorize with items that incorporate the colors of the LGBTQI+ pride flag.
+Still, he insists that he's drawn to the design or aesthetics rather than making a statement about his sexuality.

-The clothing choices we make can be connected to the psychological concept of self-expression.
-Self-expression is the act of conveying one’s thoughts, feelings, and individuality through various forms of communication, including clothing and personal style.
+Our clothing choices can be connected to the psychological concept of self-expression.
+Self-expression is conveying one's thoughts, feelings, and individuality through various forms of communication, including clothing and personal style.

-In the case of a man pretending to be straight, he may use unique clothing as a subtle way to express his true feelings or connect with the LGBTQ+ community without openly revealing his sexuality.
-By incorporating LGBTQ+ symbols, colors, or patterns into his wardrobe, he can explore and affirm his identity in a discreet and personal way.
+In the case of a man pretending to be straight, he may use unique clothing as a subtle way to express his true feelings or connect with the LGBTQI+ community without openly revealing his sexuality.
+He can explore and affirm his identity discreetly and personally by incorporating LGBTQI+ symbols, colors, or patterns into his wardrobe.

 17) Stereotypical Clichés

 Another indication that a guy might be pretending to be straight is if he adheres to stereotypical clichés associated with heterosexual men.
-He may deliberately adopt behaviors, hobbies, or interests that are considered “masculine” in an effort to mask his true feelings.
-For example, he might display an exaggerated interest in sports, cars, or action movies, or make a point of talking about his attraction to women in a way that seems forced or unnatural.
+He may deliberately adopt behaviors, hobbies, or interests considered "masculine" to mask his true feelings.
+For example, he might display an exaggerated interest in sports, cars, or action movies or talk about his attraction to women in a way that seems forced or unnatural.
 Some of these stereotypical clichés might include: